karina377/Voice-Deepfake-Detection/README.md

 - Access previous analyses through the History page.
 - Explore statistical summaries through the Analytics page.
 - Review project and model information through the About page.

+The deployed dashboard uses the final WavLM model selected during the evaluation phase and performs real-time inference directly through the web interface.

 > **Insert Dashboard Screenshot Here**